-Is black dot on the tooth a cavity?
+Is the black dot on the tooth a cavity?

-Black spots on teeth may be a cavity but this is not always the case.
+Black spots on teeth may be a cavity, but this is not always the case.
 Black spots can also be staining or caused by something else.
-If you have black staining on your teeth and are concerned about the appearance, it is a good idea to schedule an appointment with your dentist.
+If you have black staining on your teeth and are concerned about the appearance, scheduling an appointment with your dentist is a good idea.

-What can I do for white spots on teeth?
+What can I do for white spots on my teeth?

 How long does it take for white spots on teeth to go away?

 White spots on teeth may take a long time to go away.
-Dentists estimate that the average white spot takes six years to heal entirely by itself.
+Dentists estimate that the average white spot takes six years to heal entirely.

 Are white spots on teeth reversible?

 The success of removing white spots on teeth is largely based on what caused them.
-Most white spots are treatable so that they are not noticeable to the naked eye.
+Most white spots are treatable and are not noticeable to the naked eye.

 Can teeth whitening cause white spots?

-The process of teeth whitening does not cause white spots on your teeth however, it can amplify the appearance of spots that already exist.
-White spots are typically due to by a lack of calcium in your enamel.
+The teeth whitening process does not cause white spots on your teeth.
+However, it can amplify the appearance of spots that already exist.
+White spots are typically due to a lack of calcium in your enamel.
 Whitening solutions commonly enhance white spots rather than hiding them.

 Schedule a Dental Exam & Consultation

-If you have white spots on teeth, contact Metropolitan Center for Complete Dentistry in East Hanover, New Jersey for a consultation with Dr. Raj Upadya.
+If you have white spots on your teeth, contact the Metropolitan Center for Complete Dentistry in East Hanover, New Jersey, for a consultation with Dr. Raj Upadya.
 Call us at (973) 287-3153 or request an appointment online today.